 In 1924 Professor Hidesaburo Ueno took in an Akita Inu dog, which he named Hachiko, and they got into a routine of the dog waiting for the professor every day at Shibuya Station.
 However, one day the professor died while at work, but Hachiko continued to wait.
 Heartbreakingly, he waited every day for over nine years.

 Today his statue stands by the station in tribute to Hachiko, waiting still for Hidesaburo.

 10. Walk in a bamboo forest

-There is something quite special about bamboo forests, and here you can wander around to your heart’s content and enjoy the special sight that only bamboo can offer.
-In one corner of the park there is also a restored traditional Japanese house.
+There is something quite special about bamboo forests, and here you can wander around to your heart’s content and enjoy the extraordinary sight that only bamboo can offer.
+In one corner of the park, there is also a restored traditional Japanese house.

 11. ‘Swim’ in the Shibuya Scramble Crossing and watch the hypnotic movement of people

 At Shibuya Crossing, you can see for yourself the famous sight of hundreds of people converging and dispersing over this crossing over and over again.
 It has become so infused with images of Tokyo that it’s rare for a movie set in Tokyo not to show this crossing.

 You can also watch it from cafes and shops nearby, from whichever angle to try you will get a great photo – just try not to get in the way of the busy commuters and shoppers!